bitcoin/bitcoin/doc/tracing.md

 2. Replaced transaction virtual size as `int32`
 3. Replaced transaction fee as `int64`
 4. Replaced transaction mempool entry time (epoch) as `uint64`
-5. Replacement transaction ID (hash) as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
+5. Replacement transaction ID or package hash as `pointer to unsigned chars` (i.e. 32 bytes in little-endian)
 6. Replacement transaction virtual size as `int32`
 7. Replacement transaction fee as `int64`
+8. `bool` indicating if the argument 5. is a transaction ID or package hash (true if it's a transaction ID)

-Note: In cases where a single replacement transaction replaces multiple existing transactions in the mempool, the tracepoint is called once for each replaced transaction, with data of the replacement transaction being the same in each call.
+Note: In cases where a replacement transaction or package replaces multiple existing transactions in the mempool, the tracepoint is called once for each replaced transaction, with data of the replacement transaction or package being the same in each call.

 #### Tracepoint `mempool:rejected`